14 Venture Capital Firms Seeking SaaS Startups

 Image of Capria Ventures - Top VCs in SaaS

-Capria Ventures is a venture capital firm that specializes in the Global South, with a focus on investing in applied Generative AI companies.
-They support businesses from their early stages through to later rounds of funding.
+Capria Ventures is a Seattle-based firm that specializes in the Global South, with a focus on investing in applied Generative AI.
+They concentrate on backing founders who are building technology solutions for emerging markets.

-• Industries of focus: Applied Generative AI, FinTech, EdTech, AgTech, SaaS
+• Industries of focus: Applied Generative AI, FinTech, SaaS, EdTech, AgTech

-• Geographical presence: Based in Seattle, with a focus on the Global South
+• Geographical presence: Seattle, Washington (with a focus on the Global South)

 • Founded: 2012